Trademark Registration in India – An Overview

 Examination of Application

-Once the application for Trademark Registration is submitted, the Registrar will check out whether the applicant have followed the prescribed terms that the brand name complies with the existing law.
-Moreover, there should not be any kind of conflict or dispute amongst any existing or pending brands names for the registration.
+After submitting the application for Trademark registration, the registrar will go through all the documents submitted by the applicant.
+The registrar will look whether the applicant has followed all the terms and conditions that the brand name complies with the existing laws.
+However, there should not be any kind of conflict amongst any existing or pending brands names for the registration.

 Publication in Trademark Journal

-After the process of examination is completed, the registrar will publish the brand name in the Indian Trademark Journal.
-This is certainly the most vital part of the process of Trademark Registration in India.
-There should not be any kind of opposition within the time period of 90 days or 120 days, in some of the cases, from the date of publication, then only the brand name will be proceeding towards the acceptance.
+Once the process of examination is completed, the registrar will publish the brand name in the Indian Trademark Journal.
+This is considered to be the most crucial part of the process of Trademark Registration in India.

 Issuance of Trademark Registration Certificate